 Welcome to the San Bernardino County Fire Department.

-We protect a county with a population of just over 2.2 million residents.
-We respond to a 19,278 square mile region through a combination of 81 different facilities with over 1,200 employees.
+We protect a county with a population of over 2 million residents.
+We respond to a 19,200 square mile region through a combination of 81 different facilities with nearly 1,100 employees.
 Our goal is to serve our communities with the best in fire protection and offer a professional and dedicated response when citizens of San Bernardino County call for help.
 And in the course of a year, we respond to tens of thousands of those calls.
-County Fire protects more than 60 communities, including the Cities of Needles, Fontana, Grand Terrace, Victorville, Hesperia, Yucca Valley, and Adelanto.
+County Fire protects more than 60 communities, including the Cities of Needles, Fontana, Upland, Grand Terrace, Hesperia, Yucca Valley, and Adelanto.
 We also host the California Urban Search and Rescue Team (CA-RTF-6) staffed by 60 highly trained rescue professionals.

 We offer services beyond fire suppression and protection.
 The Office of Emergency Services provides disaster assistance to all 24 cities and towns in our county as well as support to the county.
 Our OES staff has ensured the County is officially "StormReady" as well as organizing the County's participation in the multi-agency disaster response exercise Golden Guardian.
 OES also lead the County's participation in the Great California Shake Out, the largest earthquake preparedness exercise in US history, since its kickoff in 2008.
 Exercises like these are designed to better prepare the department, the County and the citizens for a major disaster.